Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 single business is often sufficient to allow the possibility of undetectable mis-issued certificates.
-This is compounded by the fact that multiple parties in the CT ecosystem play multiple roles (such as Certificate Authorities that are also Transparency Log operators that are also browser vendors), which makes reasoning about the possibility of collusion even more tricky.
+This is compounded by the fact that multiple parties in the CT ecosystem play multiple roles (such as Certificate Authorities that are also Transparency Log operators), which makes reasoning about the possibility of collusion even more tricky.

-It is also becoming far too expensive to both operate a CT log, and to monitor CT logs.
+It is also becoming far too expensive to both operate a CT log and to monitor CT logs.
 Logs are required to serve their entire contents to anyone on the internet, which consumes a significant amount of outbound bandwidth.
 Similarly, monitoring certificate issuance in CT requires downloading the entire contents